sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 ### Deploy the stack

-After finishing editing the Docker Compose file, copy it to your remote server, e.g.:
+If you modified the file locally, make sure you copy it to your remote server, e.g.:

 ```bash
 scp -P 2222 docker-compose.swarm-stack.yml root@172.173.174.175:/root/